NickGroesch/blinkyPi/booting.md

 ```
 else ssh with basic `pi:raspberry@<host>`

-once you are in
+once you are in use raspi-config to
-* use `passwd` to change your login password
+* change your login password
-* use 'raspi-config' to change hostname
+* change hostname

-### INSTALL piOLED
+* enable camera

 update `sudo apt update`